We believe God's love and grace are being extended to all people.

 Rev. Jodi Getson

 Jodi and her husband Marty, along with their children Lexi and Brady moved to Oxford from PEI in 2016.
-She has a business background and spent many years in the Insurance Restoration Industry before she accepted the call to Lead Pastor in the summer of 2019.
+Before accepting a call to ministry, and to her first assignment as Lead Pastor in Oxford, Jodi worked as an Entrepreneur and Business Executive in the Insurance Restoration Industry.

 Jodi loves to connect with all types of people and help them in their journey of faith – regardless of where they are along that journey!